Best Adoption Guide for Idaho Foster-to-Adopt Families (2026)

 This is the most consequential mistake Idaho foster-to-adopt families make, and it happens because the rule sounds straightforward until you understand the irreversibility.

-The rule: For a child to receive adoption assistance under Title IV-E (federal) or Idaho's state adoption assistance program, the Adoption Assistance Agreement must be executed before the finalization decree.
+The practical rule: For a child who may receive adoption assistance under Title IV-E (federal) or Idaho's state adoption assistance program, start the Adoption Assistance Agreement process early and confirm with DHW what must be executed before the finalization decree.

-The trap: "Executed before finalization" means the agreement must be signed by DHW and the adoptive family, with the terms negotiated and documented, before the judge signs the final order.
-It does not mean "started before finalization" or "submitted before finalization."
-It means fully signed and in effect.
+The timing question is whether the agreement must be signed by DHW and the adoptive family, with the terms negotiated and documented, before the judge signs the final order.
+Ask DHW to identify the required signatures, deadlines, and benefits for your case rather than assuming that starting or submitting the process is enough.

 For children with special needs adopted from Idaho foster care, the AAA can include: